Madis26/SeleniumTest/README.md

 ------------------
 **In order to run the project simple execute**
 `./gradlew test`
-This will execution the browser and get the results.
+This will execute the browser and get the results.